GeorgeLychock/georgelychock-career/README.md

                 5. An Education and/or Professional Development page needs to be present

     -   #### Casual Visitor Experience
-        1. As a Casual/AdHoc Visitor, I want to experience what is presently considered a basic, but effective and pleasing layout and responsiveness so I can learn from an example as to how I may enhance my future sites.
+        1.  **Story 5** As a Casual/AdHoc Visitor, I want to experience what is presently considered a basic, but effective and pleasing layout and responsiveness so I can learn from an example as to how I may enhance my future sites.
             -  ##### Acceptance Criteria -- Duplicated in Testing below
                 1. Mobile experience on Home page should not require a scroll to view entire Home page content
                 2. The Desktop Home page should offer more initial information on site content and offer a more robust nav that will not be displayed on the mobile view Home